hantuzun/faver/README.md

 # Faver
-## An intelligent Twitter bot
+## A Twitter bot

-Faver favorites some tweets with specified hashtags.
+Favourites tweets with specified hashtags.